 EPA’s Role in Emergency Response

-	EPA’s emergency response program responds to chemical, oil, biological, and radiological releases and large-scale national emergencies, including homeland security incidents.
+EPA’s emergency response program responds to oil spills, chemical, biological, radiological, and nuclear incidents and large-scale national emergencies, including homeland security incidents.
 EPA provides support when requested or when state and local first responder capabilities have been exceeded.
 Through coordinating and implementing a wide range of activities, EPA conducts removal actions to protect human health and the environment.
 This is done by either funding response actions directly or overseeing and enforcing actions conducted by potentially responsible parties.

 In carrying out these responsibilities, EPA coordinates with other EPA programs (including the Superfund remedial program), other federal agencies, states, tribes, and local governments.
 This coordination is done through On-Scene Coordinators and EPA's Special Teams.

 For additional information on recent emergencies and cleanup activities, please visit Emergency Response and Management Activities.

 - EPA's Chemical, Biological, Radiological, and Nuclear Consequence Management

 - Tribal Emergency Preparedness and Response Coordination - Who are the players and what do they do?